Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Canberra is most popular in the spring when the annual Floriade Festival is in full bloom.
 Another great time to visit is during the Enlighten Festival, which runs from the end of February to mid-March.

 The thing about Canberra is that with all the museums, bars and cafes, there is plenty to do when the weather gets too hot or too cold to enjoy being outdoors.
-It’s an excellent year-round destination.
+It’s a good year-round destination.

 How to get to Canberra?